 - Interested in buying a BTL and becoming a landlord?

-Yield is a way of calculating the ROI on your BTL.
+Yield is a way of calculating the ROI of your BTL investment.

 The higher the yield, the better.